Skip to article frontmatterSkip to article content

 I=c4πεI = \frac{c}{4\pi} \varepsilon

-Following again Rybicki & Lightman (1986), the energy density in a field of particles with momentum between pp and p+dpp + \dd p depends on the number of particles per phase volume, dN/d3xd3p\dd \mathcal{N}/\dd^3 x \dd^3 p as
+Following again Rybicki & Lightman (1986), the energy density of a field of particles with momentum between pp and p+dpp + \dd p depends on the number of particles per phase volume, dN/d3xd3p\dd \mathcal{N}/\dd^3 x \dd^3 p as

 ενdν=hνdNd3xd3p4πp2dp\varepsilon_\nu \dd \nu = h\nu \frac{\dd \mathcal{N}}{\dd^3 x \dd^3 p} 4\pi p^2 \dd p

 dN/d3xd3p\dd \mathcal{N}/\dd^3 x \dd^3 p is invariant under a Lorentz transformation.
 Indeed dN\dd \mathcal{N} is countable and thus invariant.
-Under a boost (β,γ)(\beta, \gamma) along the x-axis from the coomving frame (K’) towards the observer’s frame (K), one finds dx=γ1dx\dd x = \gamma^{-1} \dd x' (length contraction) and dpx=γ(dpx+βdE)=γdpx\dd p_x = \gamma (\dd p_{x'} + \beta \dd E') = \gamma \dd p_{x}' for particles with fixed energy (total momentum fixed between pp and p+dpp + \dd p).
+Under a boost (β,γ)(\beta, \gamma) along the x-axis from the observer’s frame (K) to the comoving frame (K’) towards, one finds dx=γ1dx\dd x = \gamma^{-1} \dd x' (length contraction) and dpx=γ(dpxβdE)=γdpx\dd p_x = \gamma (\dd p_{x'} - \beta \dd E') = \gamma \dd p_{x}' for particles with fixed energy (total momentum fixed between pp and p+dpp + \dd p).
 Thus d3xd3p\dd^3 x \dd^3 p is invariant, quod erat demonstrandum.

 One finds

-Iνdν=hc(hν)3dNd3xd3pdνI_\nu \dd \nu = \frac{h}{c} (h\nu)^3 \frac{\dd \mathcal{N}}{\dd^3 x \dd^3 p} \dd \nu
+Iνdν=hc×(hνc)3×dNd3xd3pdνI_\nu \dd \nu = hc \times (\frac{h\nu}{c})^3 \times \frac{\dd \mathcal{N}}{\dd^3 x \dd^3 p} \dd \nu

 so that